mcalthrop/testing-with-java/step-1-junit/README.md

 - add a `@Before` code block in the test class – this will instantiate the `Factorial` class
 - remove the code that instantiates the `Factorial` class within each test, and refactor it to use the private `factorial` class variable

-> Implement each of those changes in `FactorialTest.java`
+> Implement each of those changes in `test/FactorialTest.java`

 Once you have finished making those changes, the test class will look like this: